-Piano bought by King Edward VII and Queen Alexandra in the Coronation year of 1902 to be situated in the ballroom of Malborough House.
+Piano bought by King Edward VII and Queen Alexandra in the Coronation year of 1902 to be situated in Malborough House.

 Unique, 1899 Bluthner grand piano with a rosewood case.
 Cabinet decorated with Art Nouveau and Empire style elements.
 It was showcased at the 1900 Paris Exposition Universelle.
 Piano bought by King Edward VII and Queen Alexandra in the Coronation year of 1902 to be situated in the ballroom of Malborough House.